acrosight/INF142-Project/README.md

 - MongoDB for storing sensor data
 - WebServer for serving frontend and serving REST API for reading sensor data from MongoDB
 - Frontend with some simple Javascript code for fetching data from REST API

+## Getting started

+1. Install the required modules (in a virtualenv) by running `pip install -r requirements.txt`.

+2. Start MongoDB from command line by running `mongo` (Requires that MongoDB is installed).

+3. Start the web server by running server.py in the web-server folder.